 Final Thought

-The Ahriman series wasn’t born in a quiet cabin; it sprang from crowded airports, policy documents, and the restless urge to see and share the world.
+The Ahriman series wasn’t born in a quiet cabin; it sprang from crowded airports, policy documents, and the restless urge to see and share the world, a hallmark of the best spy fiction written today.
 If you’ve got a story tugging at your sleeve, start where you stand.
 Write between meetings, on lunch breaks, during turbulence.
 You might surprise yourself with the thriller hiding in your passport stamps.

 Want more behind-the-scenes insights, writing tips, and travel-inspired intrigue?
 Subscribe to my newsletter and join me on the next adventure.
 You can also check out my books on Amazon to explore my stories.